teleportsing/AWS-codecommit-lab/README.md

-# AWS-codecommit-lab
-Working with AWS CodeCommit
+# Working with AWS CodeCommit

-# Overview

 AWS CodeCommit is a highly scalable, managed source control service thathosts private Git repositories.
 Codecommit stores your data in Amazon S3 andAmazon Dynamodb giving your repositories high scalability, availability, anddurability.
 You simply create a repository to store your code.
 There is nohardware to provision and scale or software to install, configure, and operate